 The practice of freezing food cubes is from the book called Super Baby Foods.
 When your baby starts eating solid foods, if you don’t have time to prepare fresh veggies and purees every single day, with this method, you can prepare batches of vegetables and fruits all at once, freeze it and thaw it out as you need it.
-This way you can have two weeks supply at one step.
+This way you can have a two-weeks supply at one sitting.

 - Buy 2-3 lbs of the veggies you feed your baby with.

 - Peel the veggies that need to be peeled.
 Don’t peel the potatoes but wash them thoroughly.

 - I prefer steaming the veggies with pressure cooker.
 Fill the bottom of the pressure cooker with some water and then place the steam rack inside the pot.
 Place the veggies in the rack and cook them by referring to the instructions for the length of steaming.